 This table reflects a combination of State or Federal mandated groups, priorities that align with the College Mission and the goal of increasing student success and completion.
-Overall, students must have completed orientation, assessment, and have met with a counselor for initial priority and have completed a Student Educational Plan (SEP) for subsequent priority.
+Overall, students must have completed orientation, assessment, and have met with a counselor for initial early registration and have completed a Student Educational Plan (SEP) for subsequent early registration.

-You may be given priority registration status if you complete the following steps:
+You may be given early registration status if you complete the following steps:

-Students can view their priority registration appointments via the web.
+Students can view their early registration appointments via the web.
 See How to Check Your Registration Status for full instructions.